iameugenejo/ece5984project/final/README.md

 ## Setup

-* Clone and symlink the project final folder in the airflow directory and launch the Airflow server
+* Clone and symlink the project final folder in the airflow directory then launch the Airflow server
 ```bash
 cd /tmp